Is spatial really special?

 If we wanted to create a layer containing buffers around just the active nests in desktop GIS software, we would need to first select the active nests and then run a geoprocessing tool to create a second layer of buffer polygons which will create another file on disk.
 With a spatially enabled database we can create a layer based on a SQL query using the ST_Buffer function with the following SQL statement.

-The st_buffer function takes an input geometry and a buffer distance, in this case 0.01 degrees (because the data is stored in geographic coordinates), and returns a polygon geometry representing a buffer around the point.
+The st_buffer function takes an input geometry and a buffer distance, in this case 500 meters (because the data is stored in UTM coordinates), and returns a polygon geometry representing a buffer around the point.